CYGNUS: Feasibility of a nuclear recoil observatory with directional sensitivity to dark matter and neutrinos: Conclusion

-\acknowledgments SEV acknowledges support from the U.S. Department of Energy (DOE) via Award Numbers DE-SC0018034 and DE-SC0010504.
+\acknowledgments SEV acknowledges support from the U.S.~Department of Energy (DOE) via Award Numbers DE-SC0018034 and DE-SC0010504.
 CAJO is supported by the University of Sydney and the Australian Research Council.
-EB is supported by the European Research Council (ERC) under the European Union Horizon 2020 programme (grant agreement No.~818744) KS is supported by the U.S.~Department of Energy and the National Science Foundation.
-WL, NJCS, CE, ACE and FMM would like to thank STFC for continued support under grant ST/S000747/1 KM is supported by the Japanese Ministry of Education, Culture, Sports, Science and Technology, a Grant-in-Aid for Scientific Research, ICRR Joint-Usage, Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Numbers 16H02189, 26104005, 26104009, 19H05806 and the JSPS Bilateral Collaborations (Joint Research Projects and Seminars) program and Program for Advancing Strategic International Networks to Accelerate the Circulation of Talented Researchers, JSPS, Japan (R2607).
+EB is supported by the European Research Council (ERC) under the European Union Horizon 2020 programme (grant agreement No.~818744).
+DL acknowledges support from the U.S.~Department of Energy via Award Number DE-SC0019132 and the National Science Foundation via Award Numbers 1506329 and 1407773.
+KS is supported by the U.S.~Department of Energy and the National Science Foundation.
+WL, NJCS, CE, ACE and FMM would like to thank STFC for continued support under grant ST/S000747/1.
+KM is supported by the Japanese Ministry of Education, Culture, Sports, Science and Technology, a Grant-in-Aid for Scientific Research, ICRR Joint-Usage, Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Numbers 16H02189, 26104005, 26104009, 19H05806 and the JSPS Bilateral Collaborations (Joint Research Projects and Seminars) program and Program for Advancing Strategic International Networks to Accelerate the Circulation of Talented Researchers, JSPS, Japan (R2607).
 Computing resources were provided by the University of Chicago Research Computing Center.